byronthecoder/Get_Phase_Tools/readme.md

 # Get Phase Tools
-code to extract the continuous instantaneous phase of experimental signals according to the paper:
+Code to extract the continuous instantaneous phase of experimental signals according to the paper:

 Instantaneous phase of rhythmic behaviour under volitional control
 Leonardo Lancia
 bioRxiv 2023.11.01.564135; doi: https://doi.org/10.1101/2023.11.01.564135

-## content:
+## Content:

 **get_phase** folder and its content: Matlab scripts implementing the methods proposed.
 **gen_utils** folder: Matlab functions required to reproduce the analyses reported in the paper.